History & Tradition

 by the United States Federal Works Agency under the Lanham Act.
 The 80-bed,

-torn-down to make room for the new South Tower addition.
+room for the new South Tower addition.

 Changing with the Times